Scheherazade and Other Stories

 Scheherazade and Other Stories is the sixth studio album by the English progressive rock band Renaissance, released in 1975.
 Some critics consider it their best album, although others prefer earlier albums.
-This is the first album in which Renaissance (Annie Haslam's version) did not use quotes from actual classical pieces and the first not to feature any songwriting credits from the original members.
+This is the first album in which Renaissance (the Jon Camp/Annie Haslam/Terence Sullivan/John Tout version) did not use quotes from actual classical pieces and the first not to feature any songwriting credits from the original members.
 Contrary to popular belief, "Song of Scheherazade" is not based on Nikolai Rimsky-Korsakov's Scheherazade, but does have a brief recurring motif that alludes to that work.